 Interested in exact figure dimensions?..
 See my Funko Pop Size Guide for a full breakdown.

-Funko’s limited runs mean once a Pop is retired (“vaulted”), it often becomes sought-after.
-Chasing profit alone rarely sustains interest; treat collecting as a passion first and potential resale value as a bonus.
+Funko’s limited runs mean once a Pop is retired, or “vaulted”, it often becomes sought-after.
+Chasing profit alone rarely sustains interest, so treat collecting as a passion first and potential resale value as a bonus.

 For format and line details (like Pop Rides or Albums), head to my Types of Funko Pop Guide.